STAT545-UBC-hw-2019-20/stat545-hw-qiyangqd/hw1/just practising.md

 What if oneday my words become quotes?

-> I’ve always been more interested
-> in the future than in the past.

 As Grace Hopper said:
 > I’ve always been more interested
 > in the future than in the past.